Sunday Mornings @10am

 What about the music?

 It can be loud, and why not?
 It is normal to go hard out when you are passionate about something.
 We call it worship.
-A band, mostly of youth, leads us in a mixed contemporary genre and modern anthems.
+A band leads us in a mixed contemporary genre and modern anthems.
 We usually finish with a rousing hymn!
 Our aim is people participation, not performance.
 Great worship we believe opens us up to the revelation of God.

 How about the teaching?